Chicago Wrongful Death Lawyer

 In some circumstances, the heirs and beneficiaries can also file a wrongful death lawsuit.
 However, circumstances change if the deceased was also responsible for their death- this is called the comparative factor.

 There is a statute of limitation or claiming wrongful death in Chicago.
 This is the period a person can legally file a wrongful death lawsuit.
 In Illinois, the statute of limitations is two years from the decedent's death.
-The time starts running from the date of death.

 However, there are exceptions.